Esther146/library-management-system/README.md

 # library-management-system
-A library management system based on Queue Priority and also based on FIFO This is the library management system built with Java Collection Framework.
+A library management system based on Queue Priority and also based on FIFO.

+This is the library management system built with Java Collection Framework.
 In the first implementation:
 Librarian lends book to users based on PRIORITY.
 Here I made use of Queue and PriorityQueue to pick the objects based on prioity.